 The temperatures will likely range from -10C to +30C.

 Yes, significant media coverage can be expected.
-The 2015-2020 World Marathon Challenges received extensive exposure on all the main international news channels, along with a globally broadcast documentary on the 2020 event.
+From 2015 to 2020, in 2023 and 2025, the World Marathon Challenges received extensive exposure on all the main international news channels.
 Furthermore, cameramen and photographers will follow the entire trip with the competitors.

 The individual marathons are arranged by a combination of locally-based running experts, clubs and measurers.